Ubuntu Server Tutorials

 query = SELECT destination FROM virtual_aliases WHERE source='%s'

-and now let's configure (by hand) our first alias:
+(by hand) our first alias:

 mysql -p mailserver_db -u mailserver